This post is a self-guided tour of the Jewish Ghetto in Rome, including several notable sites you may want to visit in the area.

-Under the crucifix, you’ll find Hebrew script which reads “all day long, I have stretched out my hands to a disobedient and faithless nation that has lost its way.”
+Under the crucifix, you’ll find the Hebrew script which reads “all day long, I have stretched out my hands to a disobedient and faithless nation that has lost its way.”

-This is a quote from the Jewish prophet Isaiah, intentionally misused to send the message to Jews that they were betraying their faith.
+This is a quote from the Jewish prophet Isaiah, who intentionally misused to send the message to Jews that they were betraying their faith.